 There are at least 24 wetlands in the Preserve, and 12 streams originate within the property boundaries.
 These sources of freshwater enhance biodiversity; contribute to the larger wetlands and perennial streams in the surrounding lowlands, and influence and enrich the nearshore marine habitats of West Sound, Judd Cove and West Beach.
-Importantly, Crow Valley, which receives significant runoff from Turtleback Mountain Preserve, has some of the highest rates of aquifer recharge on Orcas Island.3 habitat diversity.
-The flora has been delineated into 46 community types.4 The current conditions of the native grasslands, and the canopy, understory and ground-layer within forested areas, reflect past land use activities as well as fire suppression, deer overpopulation and species introductions.
+Importantly, Crow Valley, which receives significant runoff from Turtleback Mountain Preserve, has some of the highest rates of aquifer recharge on Orcas Island.

+Major plant communities at Turtleback Mountain Preserve are typical of drier areas the Puget Trough region.
+However, microtopography and soils, historical burning, and ongoing disturbance such as windthrow have created a high degree of habitat diversity.
+The flora has been delineated into 46 community types.
+The current conditions of the native grasslands, and the canopy, understory and ground-layer within forested areas, reflect past land use activities as well as fire suppression, deer overpopulation and species introductions.
 Although the Preserve is highly altered from its historical condition, its steep slopes and thin, rocky soils support a high diversity of native plants and wildlife: amphibians inhabit the moist conifer forests and wetlands, and numerous reptiles, songbirds and pollinators occupy the area's remnant oak habitat.